 A note on iodine

 In addition, a University of Texas at Arlington study published by the American Chemical Society found varying degrees of actual iodine in iodized salt, with many of the samples having much less iodine than the amount listed or recommended.
-Add in that only one-fifth of the salt consumed in the United States is iodized, and you can understand the potential for a perfect storm for iodine deficiency.
+Add in that only one-fifth of the salt consumed in the United States is iodized, and you can see how iodine deficiency may occur.

 So if you opt for sea salt, there are companies (like Hain and Morton) that fortify their sea salt with iodine.
 As well, whatever salt you use, make a point to eat iodine-rich foods.
 (See this list of foods with high iodine content from the Office of Dietary Supplements at the National Institutes of Health for guidance.)